BBaysinger/bb-portfolio/backend/README.md

 # Portfolio Backend (Payload CMS)

-This is the backend service for the BB-Portfolio website, built with Payload CMS and Next.js.
+This is the backend service for the BB-Portfolio content-driven portfolio system, built with Payload CMS and Next.js.

 > See also: [Engineering Standards](../docs/engineering-standards.md) for conventions on env vars, Docker images, and operational guardrails used across this repo.